Akere-Abdulraheem/alx-higher_level_programming/0x00-python-hello_world/README.md

 File

-0 & 1 runs python scripts
+0) a shells scripts that runs python scripts saved in $PYFILE

+1) a shell scripts that runs python code saved $PYCODE

-2) runs a python scripts that prints "Programming is like building a multilingual puzzle"
+2) runs a python script that prints "Programming is like building a multilingual puzzle"